Infernal Affairs: Plot

 Hon Sam, a Hong Kong triad boss, sends Lau Kin-ming, a young gangster, to the police academy to become his mole in the Hong Kong Police Force.
 Around the same time, cadet Chan Wing-yan is ostensibly expelled from the police academy, but is actually selected to be an undercover cop reporting only to Superintendent Wong Chi-shing, who sends him to infiltrate Hon's triad.
-Over the next ten years, Chan is under great stress due to his questionable actions working undercover.
+Over the next ten years, Chan becomes increasingly burdened by the psychological strain of maintaining his undercover identity.
 Meanwhile, Lau quickly rises through the ranks, becoming a Senior Inspector.

 After successfully infiltrating the triad, Chan informs Wong of a transaction between Hon and some Thai cocaine dealers, which Wong's team interrupts.
 However, Lau alerts Hon, giving him enough time to get his henchmen to dispose of the evidence.
 After this incident, Wong and Hon realise they each have a spy within their own organisations, and race each other to uncover the moles.
 By this time, both Chan and Lau are struggling with their double lives.
 Chan is afraid he is turning into an actual criminal while also fearing his cover will be blown; he begins undergoing sessions with psychiatrist Lee Sum-yee and jokingly tells her that he is a cop.
 Meanwhile, Lau appreciates his life as a respected police officer and wants to sever his ties with the triad.

 Lau is tasked by Hon to identify the cop who infiltrated the triad; coincidentally, he is also assigned by the HKPF to lead the mission to uncover the triad's mole within their ranks.
 He uses his new role to have Wong surveilled, hoping to catch him meeting his mole.
 Wong meets Chan on a rooftop to discuss Hon's next drug shipment as well as Chan's fear of being uncovered.
 Hon learns about Wong's location from Lau and sends his henchmen to confront them.
 Chan escapes from the building while Wong tries to distract the gangsters but ends up being thrown off the roof to his death.
 Just then, the police show up and a shootout ensues.
 Henchman Keung, unaware that Chan is the mole, chauffeurs him away from the scene but succumbs to a gunshot wound he sustained earlier.
 When the news reports that Keung was apparently an undercover cop, Hon assumes he was the mole.
 Using Wong's phone, Lau contacts Chan and convinces him to collaborate in taking Hon down.
 The police successfully foils Hon's subsequent drug deal and arrests his henchmen.
 Lau then betrays Hon and kills him.